Tailwind CSS for Rails

 While you're developing your application, you want to run Tailwind in "watch" mode, so changes are automatically reflected in the generated CSS output.
 You can do this in a few different ways:

-• use the Puma plugin to integrate "watch" with rails server, or
+• use this gem's Puma plugin to integrate "watch" with rails server,

 Puma plugin

-The Puma plugin requires you to add this line to your puma.rb configuration:
+This gem ships with a Puma plugin.
+To use it, add this line to your puma.rb configuration:

 plugin :tailwindcss if ENV.fetch("RAILS_ENV", "development") == "development"